hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 NIKOS: Well, that sounds reasonable.
 Now, I've brought some sketches of the designs we talked about.
 ISABELLE: These look very stylish.
-I especially like this design¡ªI'd wear glasses like these myself.
+I especially like this designâ€”I'd wear glasses like these myself.
 NIKOS: Thanks!
 We gave the glasses a youthful but sophisticated look, as you wanted.
 We considered wire frames, but these thick plastic frames are making a big comeback.
 BERNARD: And these are high-end glasses?
 We'll only consider attaching our name to a product that meets our standards of quality.
 NIKOS: Oh, yes.
 We've designed these sunglasses to meet the highest standards.
-They're exactly what smart consumers look for¡ªin addition to their high-fashion look, they're durable, comfortable, and practical.
+They're exactly what smart consumers look forâ€”in addition to their high-fashion look, they're durable, comfortable, and practical.
 ISABELLE: Good.
 We look forward to seeing a prototype.
 We'd like to sign off on the final design as soon as possible.